MuhammadRidha7/Shia/README.md

 # Umar would urinate while standing

 **Umar:** \
-The Prophet saw me while I was peeing while standing, and told me not to do it while standing. \
+The Prophet (pbuh) saw me while I was urinating while standing, and told me not to do it while standing. \
 `Sunan Tirmidhi, vol 1, page 18`

 **The Prophet (pbuh):** \
-Among the betrayals (to oneself) is to pee while standing. \
+Among the betrayals (to oneself) is to urinate while standing. \
 `Umdat ul Qari, vol 3, page 135`

 # Umar would disobey The Quran by skipping prayers